percona/pxb-docs/docs/reduction-in-locks.md

 !!! warning

-    Do not execute the `ALTER INSTANCE ROTATE MASTER KEY` command during `Phase 1` if there are encrypted tables.
-This prevents backup failures.
+    If your database contains encrypted tables, do not use the `ALTER INSTANCE ROTATE MASTER KEY` command during Phase 1.
+Running this command with encrypted tables present can cause backup operations to fail.

 The following operations are performed without the lock:
 { .power-number }